 Step 7: NIE application fee, less than 15€ (you could need to pay it to the nearest bank in cash)

-There are some conditions to get it:
+There are some conditions to apply for NIE Spain:

-Foreign nationals who are related to Spain due to their economic, professional, or social interests may apply personally for the NIE from the Directorate General of the Police, either directly or through the Foreign Nationals’ Offices or Police Stations.
+Foreign nationals who are related to Spain due to their economic, professional, or social interests may apply personally for the Spanish NIE number from the Directorate General of the Police, either directly or through the Foreign Nationals’ Offices or Police Stations.
 In the event that the foreigner is not in Spanish territory at the time of the application, he/she will request the assignment of the NIE from the General Police Headquarters for Foreign Nationals and Borders, through the Spanish Consular Offices abroad.
 More on that in Spanish on the website of the Spanish police.

 Download and print our infographics!